-- The Gospel of Mark is our earliest gospel. - TM It was written around 65-70 CE. - The authorship is unknown. - Mark took oral and perhaps written stories of Jesus and created a narrative. - Mark's message is to establish Jesus as the messiah sent from God to fulfill the Jewish scriptures. - Q Jesus' followers struggle to grasp who he is. - The "messianic secret" describes Jesus' desire to keep his identity secret.
+- The Gospel of Mark is our earliest gospel. - TM It was written around 65-70 CE. - TM The authorship is unknown. - Mark took oral and perhaps written stories of Jesus and created a narrative. - Mark's message is to establish Jesus as the messiah sent from God to fulfill the Jewish scriptures. - □ Jesus' followers struggle to grasp who he is. - The "messianic secret" describes Jesus' desire to keep his identity secret. - Mark's community does not know of many later stories and teachings found in later Gospels.